mariaaallotar/irc_server/README.md

 ## My contribution

 Everybody in the team did a bit of everything.
-When we had the basic structure everybody implemented some commands.
+When we were able to allow new connections, receive and send messages, then everybody implemented some commands.
 But to make creating new commands easy I created an interface for a generic command, ACommand, that was designed based on the behavioral design pattern: command pattern.
 This allowed us to handle commands as objects.

 ## Technologies Used